mdufek660/JSFunFall2021/docs/Syllabus.md

 ### Class

 Online Class - Microsoft Teams \
-AlbanyCanCode Administration should provide you access to our class's team before class begins
+CanCode Communities' administration should provide you access to our class's team before class begins

 Mondays and Wednesdays \
 5:45pm - 8:45pm \